moble/SphericalFunctions.jl/README.md

 directly to obtain results with greater accuracy for those certain angles, and comparable accuracy for other angles.

-It may be worthwhile simply implementing X-numbers as a subtype of `AbstractFloat`, and simply passing them to these algorithms if higher orders are needed.
-(Though using `BigFloat` would achieve a similar objective, it would probably be far slower.)
+It may be worthwhile simply passing [X-numbers](https://github.com/moble/XNumbers.jl) to these algorithms if higher orders are needed.
+(Though using `BigFloat` *may* achieve a similar objective, it would probably be far slower.)
 The actual recommendation of Fukushima is more sophisticated — just using X-numbers in the core calculation — but it looks like the simpler approach wouldn't be *too* much slower.

 The other major functionality of this package is `map2salm`, which decomposes function values on regular grids into mode weights (coefficients).
 The approach used here is taken from [Reinecke and